Miles Dempsey: Sicily and Italy

 On 13 August, towards the end of the campaign, the XIII Corps HQ was withdrawn to reserve to plan Operation Baytown, the Eighth Army's part in the Allied invasion of Italy across the Strait of Messina.
 The 50th Division was earmarked to return to the UK and was replaced by the 1st Canadian Division (Major-General Guy Simonds), whom Dempsey considered a friend.
 Although surrender negotiations with the Italians were in progress, intelligence on German and Italian dispositions was sketchy, so the possibility of strong opposition could not be ruled out.
 Dempsey insisted on an adequate number of landing craft being provided to lift three brigades, along with their supplies, which delayed the operation until 3 September.

 Although the XIII Corps landing was unopposed, and subsequent opposition was light, the Germans ensured his progress was slow by destroying bridges and culverts on the only routes through the harsh terrain.
 It took nearly two weeks to advance more than 300 mi to the north to link up with the US Fifth Army landing at Salerno as part of Operation Avalanche.
-Allied forces then commenced to fight their way northward with Fifth Army to the west and Eighth Army to the east of the Apennine Mountains.
+Allied forces then commenced to fight their way northward with the Fifth Army to the west and the Eighth Army to the east of the Apennine Mountains.
 XIII Corps took part in the Moro River Campaign but the severe winter weather precluded further progress.